deviantony/docker-elk/README.md

 $ nc localhost 5000 < /path/to/logfile.log
 ```

-And then access Kibana UI by hitting [http://localhost:5601](http://localhost:5601) with a web browser.
+And then access Kibana UI by hitting [http://localhost:5601](http://localhost:5601) with a web browser and use the following credentials to login:

+* user: *elastic*
+* password: *changeme*

 *NOTE*: You'll need to inject data into logstash before being able to create a logstash index in Kibana.
 Then all you should have to do is to hit the create button.